Our Services

 If you encounter any life-threatening symptoms—such as severe chest pain, shortness of breath at rest, sudden weakness or confusion—call emergency services immediately.

 A weighted vest for women over 60 can be a safe, effective tool to boost bone density, improve muscle strength and reduce fall risk.
 The key is starting conservatively, ensuring proper fit and listening to your body.
-Always discuss your plans with a healthcare provider—especially if you have pre-existing conditions—and consider a quick, free, online symptom check for any new complaints.
+Always discuss your plans with a healthcare provider—especially if you have pre-existing conditions.
+If you're concerned that obesity or excess weight might be impacting your ability to safely start a weighted-vest program, Ubie's free AI-powered symptom checker can help you understand your symptoms and guide your conversation with your doctor.
 With mindful use, you can enjoy the benefits of vest training and keep thriving well beyond 60.

 (References)